Ifeanyi-Ibe/retail-app/README.md

 # Retail App

-This is a backend application for manage a retail store.
+This is a backend application for managing a retail store.
 The program is written in Java and the Spring framework.

 ## How to run the program